HathorNetwork/community-blueprints/README.md

 No, each pull request should contain only a single blueprint file.
 If you want to submit multiple blueprints, please create separate pull requests for each one.

-**Can I update an existing blueprint?**
+**Can I change an existing blueprint?**

-If the blueprint is still in the review queue (pull request not yet merged), you can update it as much as you want by pushing new commits to your PR branch.
+If the blueprint is still in the review queue (pull request not yet merged), you can change it as much as you want by pushing new commits to your PR branch.

-Once a blueprint has been approved and pushed to the network, it becomes immutable and cannot be updated.
-If you need to make changes, you would need to submit a new blueprint with a different name.
+Once a blueprint has been approved and pushed to the network, it becomes immutable and cannot be changed.
+However, your original code could use upgradable Blueprint features that may allow a contract to be pointed to a new Blueprint or to make proxy (delegate) calls to other Blueprints.

 **What happens if my blueprint is rejected?**